 Born Herschel or Hertzka Haft on July 28, 1925, “Harry” Haft grew up in Belchatów, Poland, as the youngest of eight siblings.
 There, antisemitism pervaded his young life.
 Haft faced discrimination at school and was expelled for throwing a rock at an antisemitic teacher at a young age.

 Still, Jewish men in Belchatów met the news that they needed to register with the police in June 1941 with uneasy confusion.
-According to Harry Haft: Survivor of Auschwitz, Challenger of Rocky Marciano, written by Haft’s son, Alan Scott Haft, Haft’s brother Aria thought it was maybe for work.
+According to Harry Haft: Survivor of Auschwitz, Challenger of Rocky Marciano, written by Harry Haft’s son, Alan Scott Haft, Haft’s brother Aria thought it was maybe for work.

 But when Aria didn’t come back from registration, Haft — a month shy of his sixteen birthday and thus not required to register — went to find him.

 He found all the Jewish men of their town who had registered corralled at the firehouse.
 There, Haft made a life-changing decision.
 He created a distraction so his brother could escape.
-But When Aria fled, the Nazi guards caught Harry.
+But when Aria fled, the Nazi guards caught Harry.

 That very evening, Harry Haft was loaded onto a truck — and sent to the first of many concentration camps.